 Valve’s Steam Deck runs a customized version of Arch Linux called SteamOS.
 Since Plucky is supported on Linux, this means that it’s possible to install Plucky on a Steam Deck, but the installation process involves some extra steps compared to installing on a standard Linux desktop.

 This is primarily due to the fact that Valve, for security reasons, ships the Deck’s operating system with an immutable file system.
 [1] The manufacturer expects the user to only install apps and software via flatpaks in the Discover store.
 Plucky doesn’t come as a flatpak, so in order to get it installed it’s necessary to disable read-only mode and make the OS writable.
-Valve allows the end-user to do this as there isn’t a stability risk in doing so (assuming you carefully follow this guide and don’t run random commands you find on the internet), but it comes with a caveat: because the user is not intended to write things to directories that are factory-default set to read-only, Valve warns that “whatever you install may be wiped with the next SteamOS update.”
+Valve allows the end-user to do this as there isn’t a stability risk in doing so (assuming you carefully follow this guide and don’t run random commands you find on the internet), but it comes with a caveat: because the user is not intended to write things to directories that are defaulted to read-only, Valve warns that “whatever you install may be wiped with the next SteamOS update.”
 [2]

-This simply means that, when a major update occurs, it will be necessary to quickly run the steps in the recovery section on this page to repair the broken/missing files.
+This simply means that, when an update occurs, it will be necessary to quickly run the steps in the recovery section on this page to repair the broken/missing files.
 If you have followed these steps before and are trying to repair Plucky after upgrading the Deck OS, go straight to recovery steps after an OS upgrade.

 Deck Button Input